binayjy8/CSS-GRID/README.md

-Binay Bhusan Mohanta to the vi
+Binay Bhusan Mohanta to the v